Policeman (song)

-"Policeman" is a single by Dutch singer Eva Simons, featuring Jamaican dancehall artist Konshens.
+"Policeman" is a song performed by Dutch singer Eva Simons, featuring Jamaican dancehall artist Konshens.
 The song was released on 10 April 2015, followed by a music video.
 The song was produced by Sidney Samson, who worked with her on her previous single, "Celebrate the Rain".
 On 6 November 2015 a remix with Faydee was released.

 The song is included in the 2019 dance rhythm video game Just Dance 2020.